btravouillon/btravouillon.github.io/content/posts/create-a-website-with-hugo.md

 couple of minutes, GitHub Pages will update the content of the website online with the content of branch **gh-pages**.

+If you want to automate the build process, read my next blog post [Automate Hugo builds with GitHub Actions][8].

 [1]: https://gohugo.io/
 [2]: https://pages.github.com
 [3]: https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/getting-started-with-github-pages